Photopheresis

 Let your care team know if you feel any changes during treatment.

-- Avoid being in the sun for at least 12 hours after each treatment.
+• Stay out of the sun for at least 12 hours after each treatment.
 The medication used for ECP will make your eyes and skin more sensitive to the sun.
-If you have to go out, use SPF 30 sunscreen and wear protective clothing, including sunglasses, long sleeves, and a hat.
+If you must go out, use SPF 30 sunscreen and wear protective clothing, including sunglasses, long sleeves, and a hat.

 When should I call my provider?